 The use of spectral information from remote sensing from different platforms (satellite, aircraft, ground based) is an important tool to determine land surface characteristics and mode parameters on different spatio-temporal scales.

 The research group SALAS (Simulation and Analysis of LAnd Systems) focuses on mostly model-based analyses of land use and land-use change, and its impacts on different environmental factors.
-A second focal point is the development of scenarios.
+Further focal points are the development of scenarios and the mapping and assessment of ecosystem services.

 The MigSoKo working group identifies spatial pattern of human migration and environmental change and explores the causality between environmental change, population pressure, human migration, and environmental consequences of migration in the tropics.